ryangjchandler/ryangjchandler.co.uk/source/_posts/alpine-by-example-tabs.md

 </div>
 ```

 Phew... that took a little while.
-Trust me though, it's worth the effort.
+Trust me, it's worth the effort.
 We've added some `role` attributes so that accessibility APIs can understand the semantics behind our markup.
 The same goes for the `aria-` attributes.

 Lots of these attributes are currently being hardcoded, but for some of those `aria-` attributes, we want to change the values when a tab is active / focused, etc.